plvines/plvines.github.io/index.md

 # [](#header-1)Summary:

-I am a Principal Cybersecurity Research Engineer at BAE Systems with broad interests across the spectrum of security and privacy.
+I am a Principal Cybersecurity Research Engineer at TwoSixLabs with broad interests across the spectrum of security and privacy.

+I have previously worked at FAST Labs / BAE Systems, performing research focused on network security and formal methods.

 I received my PhD from the University of Washington's Allen School of Computer Science & Engineering in 2017 where my thesis explored new digital surveillance methods and countermeasures.

 # [](#header-1)Thoughts: